 Joe Wilkins loves adventure.
 With a 50-year span of experience in remote regions of arctic Alaska, he spent his time in the 1970s climbing and backpacking in the area, which includes more than fifty trips (many of which were solo-backpacking experiences) into remote regions of the Brooks Range in and around this majestic park.
+Those preparing to venture out into the wilderness themselves as a group should seriously consider packing two-way radios in case of emergencies; check out hunting radio reviews at Outdoor Empire as well as other products that are great for tough expeditions.
 He recently released a new book, Gates of the Arctic National Park: Twelve Years of Wilderness Exploration featuring an exciting journey through the northernmost and second largest national park in America.
 Through this book, he hopes to motivate readers to get out of their comfort zone and better understand and appreciate the natural landscapes of the American frontier – whether that frontier lies in northern Alaska or in the “wilderness next door.”
 We recently had the pleasure to interview Joe to learn more about the book and his traveling journey.
 Read on to learn more:

 Interview with Joe Wilkins

 How did you first get interested in travel?
 What was about it that appealed to you?